“Seven” "Stands for the Whole!" Notes on Miller, the Seven Spirits and the Seven Churches

 “And Abraham took sheep and oxen, and gave them unto Abimelech; and both of them made a covenant.
 And Abraham set seven ewe lambs of the flock by themselves.
 And Abimelech said unto Abraham, What mean these seven ewe lambs which thou hast set by themselves?
 And he said, For these seven ewe lambs shalt thou take of my hand, that they may be a witness unto me, that I have digged this well.
 Wherefore he called that place Beersheba; because there they sware both of them.”
 Genesis 21:27-31.

-So, there you have it: seven witnesses (who are indeed sheep, which sounds kind of funny), a well, a swearing, some witnesses, and an oath or covenant.
+So, there you have it: seven living witnesses (who are indeed sheep, which is kind of funny), a well, a swearing, and an oath or covenant.

-And, that’s all I care to say about that kind of seven at the moment, other than to say that seven representing THE WHOLE (vis Miller) in this situation is not what I’m talking about at all, although you might think you can see it in there.
-We are talking about Bible FIGURES and not concrete situations in the bible— not wells or oaths, or sheep which are countable, not even the Seventh-day Sabbath, which comes every week in a sequence.
-So in every scene or situation in the Bible, you’ll want to be sure to get the context, before you begin to interpret “seven applies to the whole”.
+And, that’s all I care to say about that kind of seven at the moment, other than that seven representing THE WHOLE (vis Miller) in this situation is not what I’m talking about at all, although you might think you can see it in there.
+We are talking about Bible FIGURES and not concrete occurances in the bible— not wells or oaths, nor sheep which are countable, not even the Seventh-day Sabbath, which comes every week in a sequence.
+So in every scene or situation in the Bible, you’ll want to be sure to get the context, before you try to interpret “seven applies to the whole”.

-So, what is with this “Seven Spirits” of God business?
+So, what is this “Seven Spirits” of God business?
 Is it seven individuals, a countable noun?
 Is it seven spirits, or seven literal persons?
 Does it imply the Holy Spirit in a figure— with seven representing the whole?
-Well, these are some good questions to be asking.
+Well, these are some good questions to be think about.

 I want to focus for a moment on things which you can find in nature, and others things which you’ll never find anywhere.

-You might find SEVEN CROWNS or SEVEN CANDLES, but you will never find SEVEN HEADS or SEVEN EYES on something, at least not on any living creatures we know of.
-I mean, you can go look for them, but you’d soon learn nothing like that exists in natural.
+You might find SEVEN CROWNS or SEVEN CANDLES, but you will never find SEVEN HEADS or SEVEN EYES on anything, at least not on any living creatures we know of.
+I mean, you can look for them, but you’d soon learn nothing like that exists in natural.

 [Neither will you find Seven Spirits.
 Most can not find even one spirit, let alone seven of them.]